Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-hairball-remedies-that-actually-work.md

 Hairballs form through a natural process that occasionally goes wrong.
 Understanding the mechanics helps you prevent problems at the source.

-Your cat's tongue features backward-facing barbs called papillaeâperfectly designed for removing meat from bones but equally effective at trapping loose fur during grooming.
+Your cat's tongue features backward-facing barbs called papillaeperfectly designed for removing meat from bones but equally effective at trapping loose fur during grooming.
 This fur travels down the throat into the stomach, where most passes normally through the digestive tract and exits in feces.

 **Trouble develops** when hair accumulates faster than the digestive system processes it.
 Long-haired breeds face obvious challenges with greater fur volume, but excessive shedding, seasonal coat changes, or compulsive over-grooming cause problems even for short-haired cats.